 Worked with and/or expanded mentoring and other programs that provide resources to low-income students at the elementary, secondary, and higher education levels.

-The work group is exploring how to address food insecurity and food deserts in Blair County, along with the newly formed Urban Ag Network.
+The work group is exploring how to address food insecurity and food deserts in Blair County, along with the newly formed Allegheny Food Network.

 Encouraged and supported programs aimed at financial literacy.

 Blair County was one of twelve counties from across the country to be chosen by the National Association of Counties (NACo) in partnership with the Robert Wood Johnson Foundation County Health Rankings & Roadmaps Programs to receive community coaching on efforts to reduce childhood poverty with an emphasis on youth connections.
 Check out our Youth Connection Task Force page for more information.

 Blair County was one of twelve counties from across the country to be chosen by the National Association of Counties (NACo) to receive community coaching on efforts to address housing.

 Support the Farm to Early Childhood Education (ECE) Inititiave